arismagk/Notes/README.md

 # Notes
-This is the repo where I keep all the notes on University courses.
+This is the repo where I keep all the notes and study material I need.